-IA 216.
+- IA 216.
 Foundations of International Economic Affairs.
 Interdisciplinary approach to understanding the functioning of the international economic system with particular reference to current trends, problems and policy options.
-Prerequisite: ECON 001A, ECON 001B, or ECON 204.
-3 units.

-IA 220.
-International Organization.
+Prerequisite: ECON 1A, ECON 1B or ECON 204.
+Units: 3.0. - IA 220.
+International Organizations.
 Examines the purpose, structure, administration and role of international organizations in the global system.
 The interaction of the United Nations, its affiliates, regional organizations, non-governmental international organizations and their impact on security, economic, social and environmental issues will be addressed.
-3 units.

-IA 221.
+Units: 3.0. - IA 221.
 Seminar in International Political Economy.
 This seminar is a graduate-level introduction to the theory and substance of international political economy (IPE).
 It examines the various theoretical approaches to IPE; considers the role of trade, money, and finance in the international political economy; analyzes the pattern and structure of global production, with an emphasis on multinational corporations; surveys international development issues, including Third World economic development strategies, the debt crises, structural adjustment, and economies in transition; and investigates the politics of globalization.
 Prerequisite: An upper division course in the field and/or instructor permission.
-Cross-listed as GOVT 236; only one may be counted for credit.
-3 units.
+Cross-listed: GOVT 236; only one may be counted for credit.
+Units: 3.0. - IA 222.

-IA 222.
 Seminar in Comparative Politics.
 This seminar focuses on the works of major theorists and methodologists in the field of comparative politics, sample representative literature of area specialists and apply an appropriate methodology to a brief original work.
-Crosslisted as GOVT 240; only one may be counted for credit.
-3 units.
+Cross-listed: GOVT 240; only one may be counted for credit.
+Units: 3.0. - IA 230.

-IA 230.
 Globalization and International Relations.
 Introduction to the theories and substance of globalization.
-It examines alternative theories of globalization; considers globalization's political impact on the territorial state, regionalism, the welfare state, the military, immigration, and the environment; investigates the politics of the antiglobalization backlash; and concludes with an assessment of the future political trends of globalization.
+It examines alternative theories of globalization; considers globalization's political impact on the territorial state, regionalism, the welfare state, the military, immigration, and the environment; investigates the politics of the anti-globalization backlash; and concludes with an assessment of the future political trends of globalization.
 Prerequisite: An upper division course in international relations or instructor permission.
-Cross-listed as GOVT 239; only one may be counted for credit.
-3 units.
+Cross-listed: GOVT 239; only one may be counted for credit.
+Units: 3.0. - IA 295.

-IA 295.
 Internship in International Affairs.
 Planned program of work with an approved agency such as the United Nations, governmental embassy, international business or local/state government operation.
 Prerequisite: Permission of Graduate Coordinator.
-Graded Credit/No Credit.
-1-6 units.

-IA 299.
+Graded: Credit / No Credit.
+Units: 1.0-6.0. - IA 299.
 Special Problems.
 Independent research.
 Note: Open only to International Affairs graduate students.
-Graded Credit/No Credit.
-1-3 units.

-IA 500.
+Graded: Credit / No Credit.
+Units: 1.0-3.0. - IA 500.
 Culminating Experience.
 Completion of the thesis or project approved for the Master's degree.
 Note: Advanced to candidacy in International Affairs.
-Graded Credit/No Credit.
-3 units.
+Graded: Thesis in Progress.
+Units: 3.0.